sf-wdi-31/project-1/README.md

 * **Data Validation** - On the client side, give users a visible error message if they try to submit blank forms (or other validation failures), explaining why they weren't allowed to submit.
 In your database, use mongoose's validations for at least one attribute for each of your schemas (see <a href="http://mongoosejs.com/docs/validation.html">mongoose validation docs</a>).
 You can meet this requirement with just mongoose's built-in validations, but you could also take it further with custom validations.
 * **Bootstrap** - Use Twitter Bootstrap, Foundation, Skeleton, or another CSS framework throughout your site to create a unified baseline style.
 * **Model Relationship** - Create a one-to-many or many-to-many relationship between two models using either embedded or referenced data.
-* **Sessions or Cookies** - Research sessions or cookies and use them to track a visitor.
+* **Sessions** - Research sessions and use them to track a visitor.
 As a much larger challenge, you can use sessions to enable authentication (user sign up, log in, and log out).
 Note: This option requires significant independent research, and doing authentication correctly is difficult.

 ## BONUS IDEAS
 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand: